IjzerenHein/react-navigation-shared-element/docs/API.md

 # Shared element for React Navigation >= 5.x  <!-- omit in toc -->

-Upgrading from 5.0.0-alpha1?
-Be sure to checkout the [migration guide](./Migration.md#500-alpha1---3x)!
+Upgrading from 5.0.0-alpha1 or the early 3.0.0 (prerelease) version?
+Be sure to checkout the [migration guide](./Migration.md)!

 - [Installation](#installation)
 - [Usage](#usage)